Kaiser Permanente, Internal Medicine Residency Program, Oakland

 - Clinical and Epidemiologic Research

-Please see the UC Berkeley School of Public Health for more information.
+Please see The UC Berkeley School of Public Health Interdisciplinary MPH Program for more information, including the Interdisciplinary MPH Student Handbook and Newsletter.

 A publication and video abstract about our IM MPH program can be found here:

-Read News From Our Graduates to learn about their past and current projects.
+Read News From Our Graduates to hear about the impact of the IM-MPH training program on their career paths.

 - To enhance the resident’s skills in health promotion, chronic disease management, delivery science, injury prevention, and disaster preparedness.